pschlatt1/SyEM_example/README.md

 The svn version 1093 of [Nek5000](https://nek5000.mcs.anl.gov/) (automatically fetched) is used to run the example.

 ### Setup and execution
- - run `./setup.py` to fetch and compile the necessary tools, including [pipeMeshNek](https://github.com/jcanton/pipeMeshNek) and [Nek5000](https://nek5000.mcs.anl.gov/)
+ - run `./setup.py` to fetch and compile the necessary tools, including [pipeMeshNek](https://github.com/jcanton/pipeMeshNek) and [Nek5000](https://nek5000.mcs.anl.gov/).
+ - to launch the simulation run `mpirun -np X ./nek5000 2>&1 | tee logfile`, where `X` is the number of processes you wish to use (or submit to a queuing system with an appropriate script).